by Robert Wilkinson

 To this day I believe in the ideals of Gandhi, Bayard Rustin, MLK, Gene Sharp, and the good hearts and minds of good human beings far more than those who spread hate and fear.
 The system sells us fear, and always has, whether of the hippies and yippies, the anti-war and anti-nuke protesters across the decades, Occupy, or Anonymous and its witting and unwitting agents, such as Assange, Snowden and Manning.
 The system keeps its power by spreading fear, then and now.
 And it’s a fact that we never had anything to fear from 400,000 coming together in the mud to celebrate some of the best music ever made!

-And now, one of the loosest bands to come out of the Bay Area, the very psychedelic Country Joe and the Fish cranking out “Rock and Soul Music” followed by the very trippy psychedelic number “Love” (you will note that there is a general theme announcing each number by this band and a few others….)
+And now, one of the loosest bands to come out of the Bay Area, the very psychedelic Country Joe and the Fish.
+Though I gave you these on the second day, let's do it again!
+First, “Rock and Soul Music” followed by the very trippy psychedelic number “Love” (you will note that there is a general theme announcing each number by this band and a few others....)

-And though he performed this solo on day 2, I figure it’s okay to post it again!
+And though he performed this solo earlier, I figure it’s okay to post it again!
 Here’s Country Joe McDonald doing the extremely irreverent anti-war rag, “Fish Cheer and Feel Like I’m Fixin’ To Die Rag”

-Here’s the great Alvin Lee and Ten Years After blowing the doors down in their iconic performance of “I’m Going Home” There are no more clips of Ten Years After’s set at Woodstock except this audio-only performance of “Hey Joe”
+Country Joe was followed by one of the greatest electric blues guitarists in history.
+Here’s the great Alvin Lee and Ten Years After blowing the doors down in their blistering performance of “I’m Going Home” Unfortunately, there are no more clips of Ten Years After’s set at Woodstock.
+Last year I had an audio-only performance of “Hey Joe” but this year it’s nowhere to be found.

 We follow the Band with Texas blues master Johnny Winter.
 His set began at midnight!
 Welcome to some amazing slide work!
-“Mama, Talk to Your Daughter”
+“Mean Town Blues” Last year I found his entire one hour set.
+Unfortunately this year it’s nowhere to be found, nor is there any other footage anywhere.

 In television lingo, this segue would constitute whiplash programming!
 We follow the electrifying Johnny Winter set with Blood, Sweat, and Tears, fronted by Lew Soloff.